Understanding Electives

 Having fun with electives

-Electives can be a fun way to incorporate other academic disciplines into your degree.
-Perhaps you’ll take a creative and performing arts course to bolster your creativity, or take a science course to learn more about the natural world.
-You are not only encouraged, but required to take electives outside your specializations.
+Electives can also be a fun way to try something new.
+You might take a creative and performing arts course to explore your creativity, or take a science course to better understand the natural world.
+Your degree requirements include taking courses outside of your main area of study, and electives are the best way to do this.

 Electives and Credit/D/Fail grading

-If you want to take a course, but aren’t sure if you’ll do well in it, for example, if the subject is unfamiliar or challenging, some courses taken as electives are eligible for Credit, D, or Fail standing.
+If you want to take a course, but aren’t sure if you’ll do well in it, for example, if the subject is unfamiliar or challenging, some courses taken as electives are eligible for Credit/D/Fail grading.
 When you complete the course, your grades record and transcript will show your standing instead of percentage grades.
 There are many rules around when you can use Credit/D/Fail grading, so be sure to research if you are eligible.

 What if the elective I am taking is not the right fit?

-If you start a course and find yourself wondering if you’ve made a mistake with your selection, remember that you have time at the beginning of term to add or drop courses.
+If you start a course and realize it’s not right for you, you’ll still have time at the beginning of term to make changes.

 It is not uncommon to discover that a course or subject is not a good fit.
 Maybe it is not as interesting as you had hoped, or maybe you’ve realized the workload is too heavy alongside your other courses.
 These discoveries are a normal part of crafting an individualized and intentional degree.
 Learning what you don’t like is just as valuable as discovering what you are passionate about!